thiagopromano/chameleonrgb/README.md

 Requires 2.3.3 Android device or later.

-Any doubts email me: thiagopromano@gmail.com
+Any doubts email me: thiagopromano (at)gmail dot com